What is single-tenancy? How's it different from multi-tenancy?

 Requirements for single-tenancy

-Requirements needed in single-tenant environments include:
+Requirements needed in single-tenant environments include the following:

 - Maintenance resources.
 Single-tenant environments tend to require more maintenance and upkeep, meaning end users should have the resources and time needed for the upkeep.